A Trading Journal Is An Essential Part

 While this was better than doing nothing, it wasn't anywhere close to what I really needed.
-What if I only wanted to look at only Futures trades or Option Trades placed in the last 3 years, where I took a bullish position and made money on the trade?
+What if I only wanted to look at only Futures trades or Option Trades placed in the last 3 months, or where I took a bullish position and made money on the trade?
 That would take a lot of time.
-To make it worse, what if I wanted to analyze win/loss ratios or maybe just look at Futures trades in precious metals that I made or lost money on?
+To make it worse, what if I wanted to analyze win/loss ratios or maybe just look at Futures trades in precious metals.

 How Much Does A Trading Journal Cost?

 There are trading journals all over the Internet for sale.
 Some are only $10.00 (a simplistic spreadsheet) and some cost over $100.00 a month, that's $1,200.00 a year, every year!
 Some are paper journals in a bookbinder that you have to buy again and again, some are actual applications that a programmer developed and some are extremely complex Excel spreadsheets that are locked and can't even be customized.
 Each one has its own pros and cons.

 My Quest To Find The Perfect Trading Journal

 I love a good challenge and sometimes go out of my way to find one.
 I spent several years trying various applications to create the "perfect" trading journal.
 Well, it doesn't exist!
 I've tried Excel, Trello, Evernote, To-Doist, Tick-Tick, and a bunch of other ones.